hartwigmedical/scripts/pgx/README.md

 * [sample]_calls.txt; contains all the variants from the JSON file and their respective calls and filters.

 ## Installation
-If you want to run the code, please generate a local Python 3 venv and install the requirements:
+If you want to run PEACH, please generate a local Python 3 venv and install the requirements:

 ```bash
 $ python3 -m venv [path/to/new/virtual/environment, for example: ./pgx]